 Let your coach guide you on your tablet, because there are so many fun and free workouts out online, especially using bodyweight exercises with no weights required.

 Honestly, studies show that gym memberships are not all they’re cracked up to be, and many people are disloyal gym-goers:

-- About half of members go to the gym 100 times out of the year.
+- About half of the members go to the gym 100 times a year.

 - Of those making the gym commute, women are more likely to quit in the first year, with women at 14 percent and men at 8 percent.

 - Gym owners actually expect that roughly 18 percent of those who buy a membership will consistently show up.